AgateTravel WeLiveToServe

 Travel Recommendations & Tips for Mount Fuji Trip in January

-The road to the 5th Station is generally open this month, but there is a possibility of road closures due to ice.
-Thus, for safety reasons, it is best to pay attention to the information about the environment conditions over there and avoid visiting when there are potential dangers.
+The road to the Mt.
+Fuji 5th Station is generally open this month, but there is a possibility of closures due to ice and snowy climate.
+Thus, it is best to pay attention to local announcement so as to ensure a smooth visit.

 Mount Fuji Weather by Month